 Managing risks – a part of conducting business

-Important risks to address arise in the areas of competition, production, regulation, IT security, and finance among other areas.
+Important risks to address arise in the areas of competition, production, regulation, currency and interest rates and IT security.

 Competition